 The review of the Code is designed to deliver further positive outcomes for consumers, build trust and confidence in the functioning of the financial system, encourage effective competition and innovation, and modernise the Code to reflect a changing regulatory environment.
-Our previous briefing explains the background to, and rationale for, the Code review, and our initial observations on the new structure and themes of the revised Code.

-We summarise below the new and enhanced rules and their practical impact for firms, even as the Central Bank consultation continues, and the final legislation and guidance is developed.
+We summarise below the new and enhanced rules and their practical impact for firms.

-There is no substitute for reviewing the draft regulations and guidance in detail as part of your implementation project.
+There is no substitute for reviewing the final Regulations and guidance in detail as part of your implementation project.
 However, it is important to have a clear framework for analysing the changes and how these will impact your firm.
 This document provides you with that framework.